DrewNaylor/HideSettingsPages/README.md

 - If certain categories (such as Apps) have all their pages hidden, the Settings app may crash when trying to open those categories. [(issue #9)](https://github.com/DrewNaylor/HideSettingsPages/issues/9)

+- Clearing the textbox in the Directly apply key value window doesn't set focus to the textbox. [(issue #55)](https://github.com/DrewNaylor/HideSettingsPages/issues/55)

 <br>
 <br>